mattdavis90/immich-stacker/README.md

 The `IMMICH_READ_ONLY` environment variable can be used for testing.
 It will not make changes to your Immich installation.

+The `IMMICH_DRY_RUN` environment variable can be used to preview what stacks would be created without actually making changes to your Immich installation.

 The `IMMICH_NEWER_THAN` environment variable can be used to only target images newer than the given time duration.
 Due to a [limitation in GoLang's time